infiRD/vagrant-scibox/README.md

 After proper startup, jupyter notebook should be available on [http://localhost:8888?token=scibox](http://localhost:8888?token=scibox).

-All project files should be placed in `projects` directory
+All project files should be placed in `projects` directory.
+My projects are in [separate repository](https://github.com/infiRD/Scibox-projects).

 ### Using Hydrogen